cheikhshift/db/readme.md

 ## Add new model

-Define a new struct as usual (fields Created and Id are system generated) :
+Define a new interface as usual (fields Created and Id are system generated) :

 	type MyObject struct {
 		Id bson.ObjectId `bson:"_id,omitempty"`